Minimal logic: Simple types

+In this section we mention the system obtained by restricting minimal logic to implication only.
+Functional programming calculi already foremostly depend on the implication connective, see e.g. the calculus of constructions for a predicate logic framework.

+The system can be defined by the following sequent rules:

+Each formula of this restricted minimal logic corresponds to a type in the simply typed lambda calculus, see Curry–Howard correspondence.
+This implicational fragment of minimal logic is the same as the positive, implicational fragment of intuitionistic logic and, in the type theory context, often also already denoted as "minimal logic".

 Use of negation

-Absurdity $\bot$ is used not only in natural deduction, but also in type theoretical formulations under the Curry–Howard correspondence.
+Absurdity $\bot$ is used not only in natural deduction, but also in type theoretical formulations under Curry–Howard.

 In type systems, $\bot$ is often also introduced as the empty type.
+The existence of a proof for that proposition then constitutes an inconsistency.

+Arithmetic

 In many contexts, $\bot$ need not be a separate constant in the logic but its role can be replaced with any rejected proposition.
 For example, it can be defined as $a=b$ where $a, b$ ought to be distinct.
-The claim of non-existence of a proof for that proposition is then a claim of consistency.
+That proposition may then by denoted by the same symbol, $\bot$.
+Such a definition may also be fruitful over plain constructive logic.